msuperdock/agda-unused/README.md

 `agda-unused` takes a filepath representing an Agda module and checks for unused code in that module and its dependencies.
 By default, `agda-unused` does not check public items that could be imported elsewhere.
-But with the `--global` flag, `agda-unused` treats the given module as the sole entry point for the project, and additionally checks for unused files and unused public items in dependencies.
+But with the `--global` flag, `agda-unused` treats the given module as a full description of the public interface of the project, and additionally checks for unused files and unused public items in dependencies.
 (See below for more on the `--global` flag.)

 Supported Agda versions: `>= 2.6.1 && < 2.6.2`